panoply/spx/readme.md

 ## Methods

-In addition to Lifecycle events, a list of methods are available.
-Methods will allow you some basic programmatic control of a Pjax session.
+In addition to Lifecycle events, you also have a list of methods available.
+Methods will allow you some basic programmatic control of the Pjax session.

 ```typescript